yangyang020301/Data-and-analysis-scripts-for-the-WD-IMBH-tidal-study/README.md

 data_npz/    # Data files used to reproduce the figures

+rt_interpolant_function/  # Interpolant functions used to compute the tidal disruption radius

 function_py/ # Python functions and analysis scripts

 Figure/    # The figures in the paper (9 figures)